University Social Responsibility

 RSU Guide

 In 2017, the General Secretariat of the International Federation of Catholic Universities (FIUC) proposed to launch a wide-ranging study on the social responsibility of Catholic universities (RSUs) around the world.
 One of the particularities of the Federation is that it studies themes comparatively, and therefore from a resolutely international and multicultural angle.
-Given the global challenges facing higher education, it seemed appropriate to examine how the notion of social responsibility was translated, understood and, of course, implemented in the various countries where our member universities are present.
+Given the global challenges facing higher education, it seemed appropriate to examine how the notion of social responsibility was translated, understood and, of course, implemented in the various countries where our member universities operate.

 For universities whose questioning of their Catholic identity is a constant stimulus, it was also interesting to study how the order of values and sometimes norms, presented in Catholic social teaching, could be institutionalized and put into practice within university policies, and in the commitment of universities within their ecosystems.
-At a time when Pope Francis is constantly calling on Catholic universities to articulate head, heart and hands, meaning by this that research and teaching must find concrete extensions for the benefit of improving life within our societies, This research into social responsibility also serves as a reminder of the importance of the university's commitment as a community of teaching, research and services in a world marked by globalization, with all its advantages but also all its pitfalls.
+At a time when Pope Francis is constantly calling on Catholic universities to articulate head, heart and hands, meaning by this that research and teaching must find concrete extensions for the benefit of improving life within our societies, This research on social responsibility also serves as a reminder of the importance of the university's commitment as a teaching, research and service community, in a world marked by globalization, with all its advantages but also all its pitfalls.

 Dr. François Mabille